The Best Trips To Take With Your Girlfriends in 2021

 Calendar looking a little empty?
-Wanderlust got you Google mapping nearby destinations for a quick weekend getaway?
-Same.
+Wanderlust got you mapping nearby destinations for a weekend getaway?
+After a year spending a ton of time with the immediate family, we know just who to call up for a quick trip: the girls.
 If you and your friends are itching to pack your bags, jump in the car, and get away from it all for a few days, we have a few ideas for you.

 Whether your ideal itinerary includes shopping, dining, museum hopping, outdoor adventure, or a little bit of everything, the South has a destination perfect for you and your friends.
 With that in mind, we've rounded up a few of our favorite destinations for girlfriend getaways.

-These Southern cities, towns, and islands have something for everyone, and they’re calling your name.
-So start packing, and read on to find out where you should point your compass in 2020.
-It's time: Call up the girls.
+These Southern cities, towns, and islands have something for everyone, and they're calling your name.
+So start packing, and read on to find out where you should point your compass in 2021.
+It's time: Dial up the girls.

 Magic City Living